 If you own a business online, you need to start with the assumption your target audience are blithering idiots who spend most of their time focused on remembering to breathe.

-Protecting the lowest common denominator appears to be the mindset of the FTC in issuing these new rules.
+Protecting the lowest common denominator appears to be the mindset of the FTC in issuing these new social media advertising disclosure rules.